-In 1999, I was kayaking the Lustrafjord for the first time.
-In June 2019, twenty years later, I did it again.
+In 1999, we were kayaking the Lustrafjord for the first time.
+In June 2019, twenty years later, we did it again.

 The Lustrafjord is the innermost branch of the 204 kilometer long Sognefjord which is the King of the Fjords.
 The Lustrafjord and the Luster area is one of the most beautiful spots in Norway, where the fjord meets the top of Norway with it´s numerous mountains and glaciers.

 Visit Sognefjord is the official destination company for the Lustrafjord and Sognefjord area.

 GUIDE – For safety reasons, it is recommended to join a guided kayak trip if you are going to paddle on the Lustrafjord: Guided Sea Kayak Tours with Fjord Seal on the Lustrafjord.

 SEASON: Summer.
 Check with the guiding company when they offer guiding.

 Driving from Oslo to the Fjords

 We drove from Oslo in a car stuffed with kayaks and equipment, and our goal for the day was Skjolden at the innermost part of the Lustrafjord.
 This was the starting point of this summers kayak adventure.
 The last part of the drive that day was along the fjord we should paddle the next days, and we could feel the joy when driving in this beautiful scenery.

 Kayaking out the fjord from Skjolden